tensorflow/community/rfcs/20190115-dense-attention.md

 and
 [tf.contrib.seq2seq.BahdanauAttention](https://www.tensorflow.org/api_docs/python/tf/contrib/seq2seq/BahdanauAttention)
 are implementations of dot-product (Luong) and additive (Bahdanau) Attention respectively for RNN in Tensorflow.
-This proposal is based on this implementation, but works with CNN/Dense networks.
+There is ongoing work to implement those as Keras layers.
+Our proposal will follow the same implementation details, namely same mathematical operations, but will work with CNN/Dense networks.

 There is an implementation of Attention as a `tf.layers.Layer` subclass under https://github.com/tensorflow/models/tree/master/official/transformer,